Maximizing Comfort and Efficiency with a Restaurant Layout Design Plan

 • Targeted audience

-In short, you need to think of a way to increase your profit margins without sacrificing comfort, customer service and ambiance.
-One should not cancel out the other.
+In short, it’s essential to find a way to increase your profit margins without sacrificing comfort, customer service, and ambiance.
+Each element should support the others, not cancel them out.

 Elements of a Restaurant Floor Plan